Stovetop Popcorn

 This cooking method for Stovetop Popcorn is so easy, results in nearly every kernel popping and nothing burns, leaving you with a nice big bowl of beautiful popcorn!

-• Pour the oil into a large heavy bottom pot (with lid.)
+• Pour the oil into a large heavy bottom pot (that also has a lid.)
 The oil should cover the bottom of the pot.

 • Warm the oil over medium-high heat.